This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 Being an expert in your industry is another great way to set yourself apart.
-For Morgan Franklin, a real estate agent with United Real Estate, the secret ingredients were video and an active social media presence.
+For Morgan Franklin, the secret ingredients were video and an active social media presence.

 On the flipside, if you’re young and inexperienced, you might have as good an opportunity to sell yourself.
 “Sell your inexperience (and youth if that applies to you) as an asset,” says agent Michelle Stansbury.
 “You will be hungry to succeed and are more likely to work harder to get homes sold than the agents who have already ‘made it.’
 Inexperience isn’t a total weakness and don’t let anyone convince you that it is.”